Sumgayit FK: European history

-Logos
+Crest and colours

 Stadium

-The club's home ground is Kapital Bank Arena, a Football stadium in Sumqayit, which has a capacity of 1,300.
-New stadium will be ready in 2021 summer with capacity 16,000.
+Mehdi Huseynzade Stadium is a stadium in the city of Sumqayit, Azerbaijan.
+It is the fourth largest stadium in Azerbaijan.
+The capacity of Mehdi Huseynzade Stadium is 9,502.

 Supporters

 Sumgayit get most of their support in the Absheron District, particularly the city of Sumgayit.
 The club also enjoys support from fans scattered all over the city, and the local area in general.

 Players

 Azerbaijani teams are limited to nine players without Azerbaijani citizenship.
 The squad list includes only the principal nationality of each player; several non-European players on the squad have dual citizenship with an EU country.

 Current squad

-For recent transfers, see Transfers summer 2022.
+For recent transfers, see Transfers summer 2025.

+Out on loan

 Reserve team

 Sumgayit-2 plays in the Azerbaijan First Division from 2018.